unahouExosite/docs/widget/README.md

 - `"PropertyName"` may take any of the following:

-    `"id"` is the identifier of the current widget in this page.
+    `"id"` gets the identifier of the current widget in this page.
 This is useful if two custom widgets shares the same code and they both subscribe to a certain event providing an ID.
 In this case, only one widget can successfully subscribe to the event.
 With this function, they both can subscribe to the same event.

 - `"PropertyValue"` is the value of the property